jonaird/change_emitter/README.md

   final italic = ValueEmitter(false);
   final color = ValueEmitter<Color>(Colors.red);

-  //Override this getter with list of all ChangeEmitters defined in this class.
+  //Override this getter with a set of all ChangeEmitters defined in this class.
   //This has three functions.
 First, all of the elements will be disposed
-  //when this class is disposed (convenient!).
+  //when this class is disposed.
 Second, this class
   //will also emit a change whenever a child changes.
 Third, children will
   //have access to [this] as a parent and be able to use findAncestorOfExactType<T>()
   @override
-  get children => [text, bold, italic, color];
+  get children => {text, bold, italic, color};

-  //If you just want a subset of children to notify listeners you can optionally override this getter.
+  //If you just want a subset of children or even other ChangeEMitters to notify listeners you can optionally override this getter.
   //@override
-  //get emittingChildren => [text, bold];
+  //get dependencies => {text, bold};
 }

 var myTextState = TextState();

-var subscription = myTextState.changes.listen((notif)=>'changed!');
+var subscription = myTextState.changes.listen((change)=>'changed!');

 myTestState.italic.value = true;  //prints 'changed!'

-//We can notify listeners without changing any children:
-myTextState.emit(); //prints 'changed!'

-//We can also change one of the children's values without causing the container to emit a change.
-//The child will still emit a change however:
-myTextState.bold.quietSet(true); //nothing printed to the console but will cause listeners of 'bold' to fire

-//You can do this for ListEmitter/Map/Containers as well
-//someListEmitter.emit(quiet: true);

 //dispose of resources.
 subscription.cancel();